FAQ - Growing Tomatoes

 You will need to remove the side shoots of certain varieties, which involves removing the new shoots growing between the leaf and stem ensuring that all the plants energy goes into growing its main stem.
 Once the plant has reached a desired height you will need to remove the growing tip.
 You can find videos on how to do this here.

 Tomatoes suffer from much the same pests as any other plant, however the most common would be aphids.
-Aphids will gather around new shoots or young leaves and you will commonly see a curling of the leaf as the aphid sucks on the sap.
+Aphids will gather around new shoots or young plant leaves and you will commonly see a curling of the leaf as the aphid sucks on the sap.
 They can be controlled with a pesticide or by introducing a natural predator such as ladybirds.

 Blossom end rot is a dark circular patch around 1cm in diameter at the base of the fruit.
 This is not caused by a pest or disease, instead it is due to a lack of calcium usually due to a poor watering regime.